iWinston/typeorm-plus/docs/using-cli.md

 Learn more about [Migrations](./migrations.md).

-## Generate a migration from exist table schema
+## Generate a migration from existing table schema

 Automatic migration generation creates a new migration file and writes all sql queries that must be executed to update the database.